OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

 1. Click a **View Pages** link for a section.
 You will see a list of the pages within that section.

 1. Click a **View in OneNote Web Client** link for a page.
-This opens the OneNote page in a new browser window.
+This opens the OneNote page in a new browser tab.

 1. Go back to your application and click **Delete** for a page.
 The page will be deleted and you will be taken back to the homepage of the application.
 If you navigate back to the list of pages within the section, you will see the page is no longer listed.